 Tracking asset performance data in real-time based on different KPIs

 Tracking asset life cycles from procurement to disposal

 Prioritising and scheduling work orders

-One major benefit of installing a form of asset management into your utilities operations is being able to collect and store real-time data in a centralised system.
-Having this data available to workers, managers and technicians not only speeds up the workflow process but also produces a holistic overview of all valuable assets.
-Making it particularly useful for your field-based workers.
+One major benefit of deploying asset management tools into utility operations is being able to collect and store real-time data in one centralised system.
+Having this data available to workers, managers, and technicians not only speeds up the workflow process but also produces a holistic overview of all valuable assets.
+Making it particularly useful for field-based workers.

-The real-time performance data an AMS collects can be achieved with the use of IoT (Internet of Things) devices and can include:
+The real-time performance data an asset management tool collects can be achieved with the use of IoT (Internet of Things) devices and includes:

 Work order history

 Latest compliance and license information